hiranyadeka842github/DLSBLOGAZURECLOUD/README.md

 https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhiranyadeka842github%2FDLSBLOGAZURECLOUD%2Fmaster%2FARMTRAFFICMGR.json

+5. From Cloudshell to delete all resources: az group delete -n ghostappldeka-rg

 This is just a DEMO to show the resources as per design getting created and initial idea is displayed here.
 In customer's environment Linked or nested template can be created and also should be run through CI/CD pipelines.

 Powershell script output which failed for second website resources and reran after corrections: